A mom asks how to repair the rift between her husband and their son.

 - When you do feel prompted to share concerns and/or express negative feelings, focus more on how you say it than what you say.

-Have a question for Dr. McKinley?
-Click here to ask, and we may feature your question along with his answer in an upcoming article.
+Have a question of your own?
+Ask Dr. McKinley, and we may feature it along with his answer in an upcoming article.